marijana3/eCommerce-node-js/README.md

 # eCommerce-node-js
 Implementation of an eCommerce website using Node.js and MongoDB

-To get started, import product and user collections in your local database instance.
+To get started, import products and users collections in your local database instance.
 Then, log in:
  - as administrator:
     - username: admin
     - password: admin123